Engaging your teams in the context of the recovery

 • Achievable

-By using a specific method and being organized, your projects will have a greater chance of achieving success.
-It's simple: the clearer and more precise your objectives are, the more achievable they will be and the vision of success will motivate those involved.
-In addition, this clarity makes it less difficult to evaluate them.
+By using a specific method and being organized, your projects will be more likely to succeed.
+It's simple: the clearer and more precise your objectives, the more achievable they will be, and the vision of success will motivate those involved.
+What's more, this clarity makes it less difficult to evaluate them.

-When objectives are specific, they are that much easier to communicate to your team.
-This will allow you to build an effective action plan in a collaborative manner.
-Everyone will know what their tasks are and will be mobilized to achieve one or more specific objectives.
+When objectives are precise, they are all the easier to communicate to your team.
+This will enable you to build an effective action plan in a collaborative manner.
+Everyone will know what their tasks are, and will be mobilized to achieve one or more specific objectives.

-Deconstructing your goals with this method – or one that is unique to you – is essential.
+Deconstructing your goals using this method - or one of your own - is essential.
 This will serve as a reference for the rest of your projects.
-Make sure everything is written down, so you can better communicate with the team, take everyone's feedback into account and make adjustments.
+Make sure that everything is written down, so that you can discuss it with your team, take into account everyone's feedback and make adjustments.

-The R for “Realistic” should be considered carefully these days.
-Indeed, the covid years have taught us to adapt and to review the real capacity of each person with the constraints linked to the crisis.
-Today this has evolved further.
-However, living in a post-crisis context does not erase the impact it has had on companies, on their performance and on employees.
-Keep your goals high and always aiming further, while remaining realistic.
+The R for "Realistic" needs to be considered carefully these days.
+Indeed, the covid years have taught us to adapt and review each person's real capacity within the constraints of the crisis.
+Today, this has evolved even further.
+However, living in a post-crisis context does not erase the impact the crisis has had on companies, their performance and employees.
+Keep your goals high and aim ever higher, while remaining realistic.

-Finally, set yourself goals over time.
-Define the steps and their deadlines to give everyone visibility.
-The more concrete your goals are, the more achievable they are.
-We can not emphasize this enough.
+Last but not least, set time objectives.
+Define milestones and deadlines to give everyone visibility.
+The more concrete your objectives, the more achievable they are.
+We can't stress this enough.

-In one sentence: it's about going beyond expectations and proposing innovative ideas.
+In a nutshell: it's about going beyond expectations and coming up with innovative ideas.

 The more initiative employees take, the more successful your company becomes.
 Employees are the best placed people in the company to propose relevant solutions.
 Their daily experience of the processes in place and their participation in the various projects give them the necessary perspective to be a source of proposals.
 Regardless of their hierarchical level, it is important to encourage everyone to take initiatives.

-These are at the heart of establishing an intrapreneurial culture.
-The objective is that the best solutions to advance and evolve your business come from the employees themselves.
+These are at the heart of the implementation of an intraprenarial culture.
+The aim is for the best solutions to help your company progress and evolve to come from the employees themselves.

-For this to happen naturally, a relationship of trust must be established.
+For this to happen naturally, a relationship of trust needs to be established.
 As explained above, receiving feedback helps move projects forward, generate new ideas and move towards solutions.
-This also means that employees who take initiatives understand that they have the right to make mistakes.
-The company culture must encourage its employees to test and start again.
+It also means that employees who take the initiative understand that they have the right to make mistakes.
+The company's culture must encourage its employees to test and try again.

-• The best thing, depending on how your company is organized, is for employees to first contact management to ensure that they really have the opportunity to intervene.
+• Depending on how your company is organized, the best thing to do is for employees to approach management in the first instance, to make sure they really do have the opportunity to intervene.

-• Then, you have to know how to identify the right projects on which to propose solutions.
-Taking initiative being a risky approach, it will be better received and supported by others if it is part of achieving a collective project.
+• Next, you need to know how to identify the right projects to propose solutions for.
+Since taking initiative is a risky business, it will be better received and supported by others if it is part of a collective project.

-• Proposing solutions for an individual project is also very interesting, but the effort may be less noticed and may not have as much impact on overall performance.
+• Proposing solutions for an individual project is also very interesting, but the effort is likely to be less noticeable and may not have as much impact on overall performance.

-• Questioning is essential: you need to know your abilities and strengths
+• Self-assessment is essential: you need to know your abilities and strengths.

-• Give everyone the opportunity to become more independent
+• Giving everyone the chance to become more independent

 • Engage everyone

-Working collaboratively means that each member of the team can make their contribution.
-The human and professional skills of each person can have a positive impact on the outcome of projects.
+Working collaboratively means that every member of the team has a contribution to make.
+Everyone's human and professional skills can have a positive impact on the success of projects.

-Set up training on the organization of the company and its objectives, on the tools used which simplify everyone's tasks, etc. allows employees to know their role and be comfortable in their work.
-This is what will then push these employees to stand out by investing more in the organization and the projects assigned to them.
+Providing training on the company's organization and objectives, on the tools used to simplify everyone's tasks, etc. helps employees to understand their role and feel at ease in their work.
+This is what will then motivate these employees to stand out from the crowd, by becoming more involved in the organization and the projects assigned to them.

-Digital transformation can greatly contribute to the mobilization of team members working on projects.
-The many tools that exist eliminate tasks without added value, and make it easier to accomplish other tasks.
+Digital transformation can make a major contribution to the mobilization of team members working on projects.
+The many tools available eliminate non-value-added tasks, and make it easier to accomplish other tasks.
 Employees are more focused on their job and their progress.